clumzee/encrypt/README.md

 One thing to remember is that the decrypt funconality can only decrypt the mesaage which was encrypted by this app only.

-The u.i is pretty simple and you will easily understand wha't going on behind the hood
+The u.i is pretty simple and you will easily understand what's going on behind the hood